 Figure 3: It’s the nature of the neoliberal competition that best explains the destructive core of the doctrine: Due to open global markets and lack of tariffs, trade quotas and fixed exchange rates, competition is inevitably held on the basis of U.S. dollar or euro prices.
 For the purposes of the doctrine, this allows to compare prices of commercial products worldwide at any instant.
 However, the economic consequences of global competition based on absolute price advantages are far-reaching: Differences in national productivity and price levels are completely ignored although they differ considerably by nature, even within the EU and the euro zone.
 Therefore, business enterprises can only compete successfully, when they constantly keep up with the lowest global dollar or euro offer.
 The lowest offer usually comes from production sites in countries which allow – on a dollar-related basis – for low wages, low resource prices, low taxes and lax regulations.
 Consequently, enterprises with sites in developed industrial countries either have to motivate these countries to effectively adapt to relevant global standards or outsource productions to less developed countries, a measure that naturally includes jobs.
 The forced adaptation process is endless and, as a rule, constitutes anti-dumping offences mainly regarding social and ecological (environmental) dumping.
 Since national productivity and price levels are under constant pressure and subject to constant change, outsourcing goes on back and forth around the globe.
 The resulting chaotic relocations are responsible for the widespread social insecurity that particularly affects dependent employees (see also the articles Economic Competition and Economic Dumping).

 The process of concentration and the relocation of production facilities have, in combination with high export rates, devastating effects on domestic economic structures and circular flows: regional and remote areas are de-industrialized, social and environmental standards are reduced, entrepreneurial and government planning becomes insecure, and unemployment, poverty and social exclusion escalate.
 In addition, unemployment is cemented by structural distortions, mainly because the demand for labor is narrowed down to the increasingly specialized needs of export businesses.
 With its regional devastations, the neoliberal globalization inexorably destroys its own foundation of human assets (qualified labor), widespread consumption, natural resources, diversity and sources of progress.
 The self-destruction of the system resembles a vicious circle.
 Each undesirable economic trend perceived is followed by new reflex-like requests for reduced national standards and reduced regulations.
-And so, the world economy slips into a neoliberal vicious circle (for a detailed description see the article Neoliberal Vicious Circle, and in addition Neoliberal Economic Doctrine).
+And so, the world economy slips into a Neoliberal Vicious Circle.

 5. Transnational Corporations as Subjects of the Neoliberal Doctrine